dreitier/backmon-docs/docs/20-reference/20-backup-definition/25-file-dates.md

 If your backup file is named `20220719-postgres.tar.gz`, you must name your `.stat` file `20220719-postgres.tar.gz.stat`.

 ### Format of .stat files
-`.stat` files have a simple YAML format. *cloudmon* recognizes the following keys which corresponds to *cloudmon*'s timestamp types:
+`.stat` files have a simple YAML format. *backmon* recognizes the following keys which corresponds to *backmon*'s timestamp types:

 | Key | Default | Required |
 | --- | --- | --- |